Quick Start¶

 Controlling Devices (Indoor Unit)¶

-Control climate and DHW systems:
+Control climate and DHW systems using write_attribute() or write_attributes():

 async def main():